 As your income increases, look for ways to optimize your lifestyle.

 That could mean eating healthier.
 That could mean building an emergency fund.
 That could mean giving to charity.

 But don’t just blindly spend more just because you can.
+Lifestyle inflation will get you every time.
 Spend with intention and I’m confident you’ll be happier as a result.